strongqa/docs.howitzer-framework.io/README.md

 Test Pre-Requisites
 ---------------

-Typically any scenario consists from 3 parts: pre-requisites, actions, verifications.
-First of all, it means, you have to prepare somehow your application under test (AUT) to testable state for particular scenario.
+Typically any scenario consists of 3 parts: pre-requisites, actions, verifications.
+First of all, it means, you have to prepare somehow your application under test (AUT) to a testable state for a particular scenario.
-Remember, Howitzer considers the AUT as black box, so no way there to do it with the application code.
+Remember, Howitzer considers the AUT as a black box, so no way there to do it with the application code.
 How could we prepare test pre-requisites then?
 Here are possible options:
 1) direct manipulation with a database
 2) via GUI
 3) via REST API
-  In first case we could really to connect to a database and create required data.
-But wait, what about case when table is renamed or restructured by developers?
-It is really difficult to keep the such data generators in actual state.
+  In first case, we could really to connect to a database and create required data.
+But wait, what about a case when a table is renamed or restructured by developers?
+It is really difficult to keep such data generators in an actual state.
-  In second case we would emulate a user iteration with the system.
+  In second case, we would emulate a user iteration with the system.
-The main disadvantage is speed of scenario execution, it will grow dramatically.
-From other side, we rely on functionality which is out of testing goal.
-Assume, we have to create user.
+The main disadvantage is a speed of scenario execution, it will grow dramatically.
+From another side, we rely on functionality which is out of a testing goal.
+Assume, we have to create a user.
 Bug on signup form will fail all scenarios where new user creation is required.
-Obviously we would like to have only 1 scenario in that case.
+Obviously, we would like to have only 1 scenario in that case.
-  In third case we rely on REST API.
+  In third case, we rely on REST API.
 If your AUT has already contained the REST API (for frontend, mobile, etc.), then it is reasonable to use it for your tests as well.
-Typically API is covered with unit and integration tests, and is not changed so often, like database structure.
-So, there is less risk than in previous case to have flood of failed tests.
+Typically API is covered with unit and integration tests and is not changed so often, like database structure.
+So, there is less risk than in the previous case to have a flood of failed tests.

 ### REST API